 When You Fail to Understand a Topic or Concept

 - Do not stop immediately after reading once, if you are not able to understand it.
-Keep re-reading two or three times.
+Keep re-reading two or three times (with learning assessment, check your understanding of the topic after each reading).

 - Study examples carefully.
 They help you to relate concepts to real world things.
 You can understand theory better with the help of examples.